Overview of the National Disability Scheme

 The introduction of the NDIS Act 2013 was definitely a history making reform and introduces new and increased responsibilities for boards, management teams and leaders of organisations and individual business owners who want to register for approved NDIS Provider status.

-What system is the NDIS replacing
+- NDIS website: What is the NDIS

 The NDIS largely replaces the previous system of disability care and support provided under the COAG (Council of Australian Governments) endorsed National Disability Agreement (NDA) 2009.